Metering Gap: Discos Seek Massive CBN-funded Rollout Scheme - THISDAYLIVE

 “Paradoxically, in their Performance Improvement Plans (PIPs), all Discos committed to meter 100 per cent of the end-users before 2024 through the MAP regulation, reflecting the regulator’s determination that Discos should hands-off actual metering.
 As such, Discos did not include any CAPEX allowance for metering, in case MAP regulation fails.”

-The Discos thereafter recommended that since they no longer have a provision in their CAPEX for metering, the Central Bank of Nigeria (CBN) should help the electricity supply industry by providing funds for emergency mass metering projects, to take place over a period of 18 months.
+The discos recommended that since they no longer have a provision in their CAPEX for metering, the Central Bank of Nigeria (CBN) should help the electricity supply industry by providing funds for emergency mass metering projects, to take place over a period of 18 months.

 They also recommended that the government should grant full waivers on the 35 per cent increased duty surcharged on meters until mass metering is achieved and that an appropriate and commercial price on meters should be put in place by NERC, to achieve mass metering.